gadahmed36/gadahmed36/README.md

 ### 📫 Let's Connect!

-I'm always open to discussing cybersecurity, digital forensics, and networking.
+I'm always open to discussing cybersecurity, digital forensics, networking, and also Ethical Hacking.

 *   [LinkedIn](https://www.linkedin.com/in/gad-ahmed-0a259728a/)
 *   Email: ga740074@gmail.com